microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 Reads `scripts/site-agent/site-agent-advanced.config.json` and writes the configured text to the default GPT component's Overview `instructions` field.
 It can also create or update Copilot Studio Knowledge Source components, such as the default public portal-page search source.

 The `instructions` and `knowledge` arrays are prompt guidance, not Dataverse `dvtablesearch` sources; use `powerpages-site-agent:customize-ve-vm` for table-backed knowledge sources.
-Use `-ConfigPath` to apply a different configuration file, or `-RemoveInstructions` to clear the Overview `instructions` field while leaving other metadata in place.
+Use `-ConfigPath` to apply a different configuration file, `-RemoveInstructions` to clear the Overview `instructions` field while leaving other metadata in place, `-SkipPublish` to defer publishing, or `-ForcePublish` to publish even when no metadata changed.
+If the site URL cannot be resolved from Power Pages metadata or the Admin API, pass `-WebsiteUrl`.

 ## Package as a Dataverse solution